LanguageGames-lab/philosophy-of-genai/README.md

 ## 📚 Publications

-### 1. Agency, Intelligence & The Error of Recognition
+### 1. Agency, Intelligence, and the Error of Recognition in the AI Era
 *An ontological analysis of the fundamental distinction between acting (Agency) and understanding (Intelligence).*

 | <img src="images/gb.png" width="20"> English | <img src="images/fr.png" width="20"> French | <img src="images/it.png" width="20"> Italian |